remacs/remacs/README.md

 ### Running elisp tests

+* make check
+  Run all tests as defined in the directory.
+Expensive tests are suppressed.
+The result of the tests for <filename>.el is stored in
+  <filename>.log.

+* make check-maybe
+  Like "make check", but run only the tests for files which have unresolved prerequisites.

-You can run the elisp test suite from the directory "test".
+You can also run the elisp test suite from the directory "test".
-Use `make` to run all tests.
-It's also possible to run single tests, e.g. `make src/data-tests`.
+It's possible to run single tests, e.g. `make src/data-tests`.

 ## Design Goals